HeshanKarunaratne/aws/README.md

 430 .
 Which perspective of the AWS Cloud Adoption Framework encourages the development of well architected, cloud focused applications?
 - Platform is the solution

+431 .
+How does the AWS Cloud help companies build agility into their processes and cloud infrastructure?
+- Companies can access a range of technologies to experiment and innovate quickly is the solution

+432 .
+Which fully managed AWS service assists with the creation, testing, and management of custom Amazon EC2 images?
+- EC2 image builder is the solution

+433 .
+Which AWS service supports the analysis, investigation, and identification of the root cause of security events and suspicious activities in an AWS account?
+- AWS Detective is the solution

+434 .
+A company plans to run its IT infrastructure in the AWS Cloud.
+The infrastructure must be highly available.
+The company also must minimize the network latency between servers.
+Which deployment scenario will meet these requirements?
+-  Deploy in multiple Availability Zones in one AWS Region is the solution

 ### Notes

 - AWS Budgets: Set custom budgets that alert you when you exceed your budgeted threshold